 (There are a few NEW rules, so please read the following carefully.)

-What are the major changes for 2016?
+What are the recent changes?

 The most significant are the addition of Flatfoot (Buck) Dancing competition, Online contestant registration and the Intermediate Stage which will host all Intermediate level competition.
 Winners will play on the main stage after the competition and awards, as the Beginners have in the past.